Netcracker/KubeMarine/documentation/Troubleshooting.md

     ```
 ## Troubleshooting an Installation That Ended Incorrectly

-* Sometimes the installation of KubeMarine may not complete correctly, and for further analysis of the situation, KubeMarine has a functionality that, before each procedure, collects information about installing a cluster on a node.
+* Sometimes the installation of Kubemarine may not complete correctly, and for further analysis of the situation, Kubemarine has a functionality that, before each procedure, collects information about installing a cluster on a node.

 ### Analysis of the Situation